In terms of concepts, Java is vast, so even experienced programmers will find it difficult to remember everything.

 Data Types

-Java has three main primitive data types you can use:
+Java has several primitive data types.
+Here are three basic ones you can use:

 1. Integer (int): represents positive or negative whole numbers, such as 12, -6, 0, and 100.